 If you wish to register for a non-law course, you must obtain a Permission Number from the department offering the course.
 You will also need to obtain permission from the Associate Dean of the Law School using this form “Permission to Register for Non-Law Elective” which you will need to download, complete, and submit to the Law School Registrar’s Office.

-Students should request a permission number by emailing the Registrar's Office at firstname.lastname@example.org or by stopping by the Registrar's Service Window during business hours.
+Students should request a permission number by emailing the Registrar's Office at firstname.lastname@example.org.
 Requests for permission numbers are issued in the order the requests are received.
 Students should never contact faculty directly requesting permission numbers.

 Students who seek to enroll in courses outside the University of Pittsburgh must come to the Law School Registrar’s Office.

 These students will not participate in self-enrollment.
 MSL students should contact Beth Ann Pischke in room 519 for course registration.
-LL.M. and SJD students should contact Austin Lebo in room 318 for course registration.
+LL.M. and SJD students should contact the CILE Program Director in room 318 for course registration.